pinobatch/action53/docs/file_system.md

 key block begins 256 bytes from the end of the ROM, at offset $7F00 in the last 32 KiB bank.
 Because the NES maps ROM to $8000-$FFFF, it appears at $FF00 in address space.
-A ROM image in iNES format (or its offshoot NES 2.0) carries a 16-byte NES 2.0 header before, and the key block for a 512 KiB collection in iNES format is at file offset $07FF10.
+A ROM image in iNES format (or its offshoot NES 2.0) carries a 16-byte NES 2.0 header before the ROM, and the key block for a 512 KiB collection in iNES format is thus at file offset $07FF10.

 All CPU addresses in the key block and elsewhere are little-endian, meaning bits 7-0 come before bits 15-8, and they have bit 15 set to true ($8000-$FFFF not $0000-$7FFF).
-Thus an offset of $1234 in a bank is stored as `3F 92`.
+Thus an offset of $4321 in a bank is stored as `21 C3`.
 All addresses in the key block refer to the last bank of the ROM unless stated otherwise.

 * $FF00: Address of ROM directory